 The Board of Trustees hold primary meetings twice each year in April and November, and conduct much of their work through committees.
 Committees are established by the Board to assist staff in accordance with strategic goals and are comprised of Board members, WS experts and members of the general membership depending on expertise required.
 Standing committees of the Board include: Executive, Finance, and Research and Development.
 Current strategic workgroups include: Diversity, Sibling support, and WS Ambassadors (adults with WS).

-Meeting dates and minutes can be viewed online, and meeting dates are posted on the website calendar.
 The WSA bylaws are available for review at any time by request to the national office.
 WSA 990s are posted annually on Guidestar.